afriwahyudi/amine-co2-pignn/README.md

 ## Overview

+This repository contains the source code and environment setup for PIGNN (Physics-Informed Graph Neural Networks) from the paper
+"Generalizable physics-informed graph neural network for CO2 solubility prediction across amine classes" published in Separation and Purification Technology.
-This document provides instructions for setting up the development environment for the PIGNN (Physics-informed Neural Networks) project.
-The environment includes PyTorch with CUDA support, PyTorch Geometric, and essential data science and chemistry libraries.
+The environment includes PyTorch with CUDA support, PyTorch Geometric, and essential libraries for data science and molecular chemistry.

 ## Prerequisites